aditya9110/aditya9110/README.md

 - 🔭 I’m currently self-developing OpenCV project.
 - 🌱 I’m currently learning DBMS and new concepts of OpenCV.
 - 👯 I’m looking for internships out there.
-- ⚡ What I have created:
+- :star: What I have created:
   - Handwritten Digits Recognition System
   - Lane Detection System
   - Customer Complaints Classifier